ntrel/DIPs/DIPs/1NNN-RA.md

 | GetType()     | Retrieves information about the object like method names, the objects name etc. |
 | ToString()    | Convert the object to a textual representation - usually for outputting to the screen or file. |

-As you can see, C# stripped a lot from it's `Object`, comparint to Java, and it comes a lot closer to what we desire:
+As you can see, C# stripped a lot from it's `Object`, compared to Java, and it comes a lot closer to what we desire:
 * Firstly, there is no builtin monitor.
 The [Monitor](https://docs.microsoft.com/en-us/dotnet/api/system.threading.monitor?view=netframework-4.7.2) object is implemented as a separate class that inherits from `Object` in the `System.Threading` namespace.
 * Secondly, C# has a smaller number of *imposed* methods, but they are still imposed, and `toString` will continue to be GC dependent.